Blesmol/pfscf/docs/usage.md

   * `pfs2` for Pathfinder 2
   * `sfs` for Starfinder
   * Pathfinder 1 is not yet supported
 2. An empty chronicle to be filled.
-This should be in PDF format and contain only a single page.
+This should be in PDF format and consist of only a single page.
 For information on how to create such a file if you have purchased and downloaded a scenario PDF file from Paizo, read the [section on how to extract a chronicle PDF](#extracting-a-chronicle-pdf-from-a-scenario).

 Everything set so far?
 Good!
 Then we can get serious now... ok, lets do this!